rebaze/Learn-PaxExam/README.md

-# Welcome to the Pax Exam Learning Project
+# Welcome to the Pax Exam Strategy Guide

 We assume you are familar with the basic principles of OSGi.
 Otherwise, here are some interesting links to get to know OSGi any better: